shawn-lindberg/sandman/README.md

 . .venv/bin/activate
 ```

-Then you can install Flask in the virtual environment with pip.
+Then you can install Flask and other dependencies in the virtual environment with pip.

 ```bash
 pip install -r requirements.txt